Screen Gems Television

 Screen Gems had its pre-television origins in 1939 when Columbia Pictures purchased the Charles Mintz animation studio, which had been notable for producing animated theatrical short series such as Krazy Kat, The Fox and the Crow and Color Rhapsodies.
 The newly-renamed Screen Gems continued production of its animated shorts until Columbia closed the studio in 1946, although Screen Gems had produced enough output to allow continued new releases until 1949.

-Screen Gems was subsequently revived by Columbia in 1948 to serve as its television production and distribution unit.
-It became a prominent studio beginning with the Golden Age of television in the 1950s as it produced shows like Father Knows Best, Dennis the Menace, Route 66, Bewitched, I Dream of Jeannie and The Partridge Family for the American networks, and it syndicated old Three Stooges theatrical shorts and Universal horror films (under the title Shock for that syndicated package) [1], leading to a revival in popularity for the Stooges and for Universal Horror (and the horror film genre in general) due to the new TV exposure.
+Screen Gems was subsequently revived by Columbia when it acquired Pioneer Telefilms, a company which specialized in the production of TV commercials, in 1948 and renamed and repurposed it to serve as Columbia's television production and distribution unit.
+It became a prominent studio beginning with the Golden Age of Television in the 1950s as it produced shows like Father Knows Best, Dennis the Menace, Route 66, Bewitched, I Dream of Jeannie and The Partridge Family for the American networks, and it syndicated old Three Stooges theatrical shorts and Universal Studios horror films (under the title Shock for that syndicated package, made available to local TV stations for use in their locally-produced horror movie shows) [1], leading to a revival in popularity for the Stooges and for Universal Horror (and the horror film genre in general) due to the new TV exposure.
+Screen Gems syndicated the Universal Horror film package as part of a larger overall catalog of 550 Universal films which Screen Gems had acquired TV distribution rights to in 1957 for a $20,000,000, ten-year lease [2] until the distribution rights for those films reverted to MCA Television (whose parent company MCA had purchased Universal Studios and its then-parent, the American branch of Decca Records, in 1962) when the ten-year lease period ended in 1967.

 Screen Gems also operated as a broadcasting company through ownership of several American TV stations, including KCPX-TV (now KTVX) in Salt Lake City, Utah (1959-75) and WVUE-TV in New Orleans (1965-77).